 • U.S. Army official escort to the President and the nation’s premier Memorial Affairs and Ceremonial Unit.

-• Provides Defense Support of Civil Authorities as an initial operating force to the Joint Force Headquarters – National Capital Region.
+• Provides Defense Support of Civil Authorities as an initial operating force to the Joint Task Force – National Capital Region.

 • Connects the Army to the American public through strategic engagement events.